 Being that Pinterest’s layout is more portrait-oriented, vertically designed pins tend to perform better.
 When deciding on size, create a pin that caters to what you want to visually represent; larger pins do not necessarily mean you’ll attract more attention.

 The first thing you see when you visit someone’s Pinterest profile is their collection of boards.
-You want to name your boards appropriately, and have cohesive cover photos for each of them.
+Name your boards appropriately and have cohesive cover photos for each of them.
 You don’t want empty boards (or no boards), but you don’t want a plethora of boards with no purpose, either.

 Pro Tip: Ensure that your first 2 or 3 boards are relevant to your industry or audience.
-You don’t want visitors to bounce because they don’t understand what your business does or can’t quickly find the information they were searching for.
+You don’t want visitors to leave your profile because they don’t understand what your business does or can’t quickly find the information they were searching for.

-Primarily for networking with other professionals, LinkedIn is also a resource for businesses to connect with other businesses, prospective employees, and industry leaders.
-You can choose from a personal profile and business page option (both with free or paid options).
+LinkedIn is primarily for networking with other professionals, but it is also a resource for businesses to connect with other businesses, prospective employees, and industry leaders.
+You can choose between a personal profile and business page option (both with free or paid options).

 Personal Profile and Background Photo

 You should have a respectable, professional photo of yourself for your personal LinkedIn profile.

 On LinkedIn, the background photo replaces the “cover photo” at the top of your profile.
 As an oblong shape, it can be difficult to find imagery that fits the space well – that’s where creating your own visuals comes in handy.

 The standard logo for a business page is a small rectangle at the top of the page that displays next to your brand name.

 The square logo is what people see when they search for your company or see your posts in their news feed.

 Business Cover and Banner Photo

 Instead of a background, on the business page you can have a cover photo that stretches across your profile under your logo and name/contact info; or you can design a banner image that reaches across 3/4 of the page of your business’ homepage.